Property and casualty insurance describes products that cover losses stemming from your possessions or injuries and damage you cause to others

 Casualty insurance covers your legal responsibility in situations where someone else suffers property damage or physical injuries.

 Some property insurance policies also have a liability section that covers casualty claims, or claims dealing your responsibility for another party’s injuries or damages.
 Homeowners insurance is a good example of this.
 It includes several property coverage sections, such as dwelling, other structures, and even personal property.
 But it also has personal liability coverage.
 This is why property and casualty insurance is often treated as one line of insurance.

-For example, let’s assume your dog bites a neighbor, and you end up being legally responsible for the neighbor’s medical bills.
+For example, let’s assume your daughter kicks a soccer ball through your neighbor’s plate glass window, and you end up being legally responsible for the repairs.
 The casualty, or liability, portion of your homeowners insurance most likely covers the claim.
 Generally, there is no deductible on liability claims.

 Figuring out how much property and casualty insurance you need to cover your home isn’t necessarily easy, but it is something you can tackle on your own.
 (We even have a guide to walk you through the basics!)